 1854: A published death notice for Moses Wright states, "--At his residence near Freeport, on the 1st inst., of consumption, Moses Wright, and old and respectable citizen of that township.
 His loss will be deeply felt by the community."

 1854: The following synopsis of the will of Moses Wright is from the book "Historical Collections of Harrison County...."
 It provides the name of Moses' wife and children.

 1854: The following notice is from the July 12, 1854 issue of the "Cadiz Sentinel" newspaper.

-1860: According to the 2017 book "Gunsmiths of Bedford County, Pennsylvania", William Wright was enumerated in the 1860 federal census of Freeport Township as a 38-year-old Ohio-born gunsmith living next to his brother Isaac.
+1860: According to the 2017 Whisker book, William Wright was enumerated in the 1860 federal census of Freeport Township as a 38-year-old Ohio-born gunsmith living next to his brother Isaac.
 Also living in William Wright's household were his 36-year-old Ohio-born wife Mary an three children, the eldest being 12-year-old Anna.

 1862: The following excerpt from the 1862 Jarvis map of Harrison County, Ohio identifies the homestead of Moses Wright.
 From the creek and roads on the 1862 map, one can determine that the Moses Wright property is located at 40.203155, -81.298997.